Ahlam Shibli:

 Embedding herself in the life of her subjects, Shibli examines conflicts informing a variety of private, political and social contexts.
 Her images register unrecognized perspectives on society by concentrating on particular communities, places and events.
 Bringing together key series of photographs from her entire career alongside the most recent work, Belonging (2022–23), created during her residency at LUMA Arles, the exhibition reveals the many layers composing the reality of the places Shibli has investigated.

 In Belonging (2022–23) Ahlam Shibli uses photographic framing to dissect the “imagined community” know as Arles and exposes separate, juxtaposed, or overlapping communities formed through different kinds of allegiance.
 In contrast, her previous works are often organized around strong binary conflicts.
-Occupation (2016–17) is based on the destruction of Palestinian livelihoods in al-Khalil/Hebron and the occupied territories by the Israeli colonial regime and Zionist settlers.
+Occupation (Al-Khalil/Hebron, Palestine, 2016–17) shows how Palestinian society appropriates the hardware of colonial occupation, as evident in the specific use of construction materials and elements of urban infrastructure, thus absorbing and subverting the logic of forced separation imposed by Israel.
 Ramallah Archive (2014) points to ways of reorganising collective and individual existence encountered in files and photographic negatives found in the Ramallah Municipality Archive and in the contemporary city.
 Dom Dziecka.
 The house starves when you are away (2008) investigates how children in Polish orphanages reconfigure their bodies to create communities of their own.
 Dependence (2007) explores the distribution of bodily strength between the old and the young.
 Market (2005) sheds light on the shadow economy set up by migrants in an industrial centre of Europe in Torino, Italy.
 Horse Race in Jericho (1997) marks the brief and happy moment when in the wake of the Oslo Accords (1993 and 1995) the traditional horse race was staged again, which the city of Jericho had been famous for before the Israeli occupation of the Palestinian territories in 1967.

 Dependence was commissioned by the Museu d’Art Contemporani de Barcelona (MACBA) in 2007 for the exhibition Universal Archive.